Quickly Find Your Google Analytics UA Code

 To quickly find the UA code in the code, open up your browser on-page search function.
 This is usually a similar keyboard shortcut such as ctrl+ F, or Command + Option + F (Mac).
 Search using just “UA-” and you should find it quickly.

-What if you don’t see a UA code in the website source code?
+What if you don’t see any codes in the website source code or Tag Assistant?

 - It may not be present in the code.
 Meaning it is not tracking.

-- It may be located in a javascript file.
+- (only if using view source) It may be located in a javascript file.
 You can try to track it down in the code by clicking files, or you can download a tag identifier like Tag Assistant (by Google) — an extension for Chrome — there are other tag identifiers out there.